Where do good ideas come from?

 In the case of 12YO William Grame, trying to solve an everyday frustration sparked an unexpected journey as an inventor that has taken him all the way from his home of Canberra, Australia, to NASA in the USA.

 William was only ten years old when his mother, Liz, enrolled him into a three-day Hackathon/HACT event.
-Given the choice between learn how to code or 3D print, William chose 3D printing.
+Given the choice between learning how to code or 3D print, William chose 3D printing.